-16. All works comprised in the approved details of landscaping shall be carried out during the months of October to March inclusive following occupation of the dwellings or completion of the development, whichever is the sooner.
+17. All works comprised in the approved details of landscaping shall be carried out for each phase of the development during the months of October to March inclusive following occupation of the respective building on each phase, or completion of the development, whichever is the sooner.